DolphDev/pynationstates/readme.md

 ##### Making a API request

-To make a request, the api request must be set up.
-For example, to get the amount of nations in the world
+Lets make a request.
+We want the amount of nations in the world currently.

 The code

-    from nationstates import Nationstates
+    import nationstates

-    # Create the API call
+    #This creates a Nationstates Object
-    call = NationStates("world", shard=["numnations"])
+    call = nationstates.get_world(shard=["numnations"])

-    # Make the api request
-    call.load("Requesting the amount of nations in nationstates for my awesome applicaiton")

-    # Collect the shards
     data = call.collect()

     print(data)